FCC votes to deny China Mobile bid to operate in U.S.

-WASHINGTON (Reuters) - The Federal Communications Commission voted unanimously on Thursday to deny China Mobile Ltd’s bid to provide U.S. telecommunications services, citing risks that the Chinese government could use the approval to conduct espionage against the U.S. government.
+WASHINGTON (Reuters) - The Federal Communications Commission voted unanimously on Thursday to deny China Mobile Ltd’s bid to provide U.S. telecommunications services and said it was reviewing similar approvals held by two other Chinese telecom firms.

 China Mobile, which is owned by the Chinese government, sought approval in 2011 to provide interconnection services for phone calls between the United States and other countries.
 The approval would have given it enhanced access to U.S. telephone lines, fiber-optic cable, cellular networks and communications satellites.

+The FCC voted 5-0 to deny the application, citing risks that the Chinese government could use the approval to conduct espionage against the U.S. government.
+China Mobile had not sought approval to provide wireless services to U.S. consumers.

 FCC Commissioner Brendan Carr said on Thursday the United States should also take “additional action” and investigate whether to revoke similar prior approvals for other Chinese-owned carriers, including China Unicom and China Telecom Corp, to operate in the United States.
-The carriers could not immediately be reached for comment.
+The carriers could not immediately be reached.

+FCC Chairman Ajit Pai said the commission was “looking” at the authorization for those two companies, but declined to elaborate.

 The FCC cited reports that “China Telecom has been hijacking U.S. traffic and redirecting it through China,” Carr noted.

-FCC Chairman Ajit Pai said “there is a significant risk that the Chinese government would use China Mobile to conduct activities that would seriously jeopardize the national security, law enforcement, and economic interests of the United States.”
+Pai said “there is a significant risk that the Chinese government would use China Mobile to conduct activities that would seriously jeopardize the national security, law enforcement, and economic interests of the United States.”

 Pai added “the Chinese government could use China Mobile to exploit our telephone network to increase intelligence collection against U.S. government agencies and other sensitive targets that depend on this network.”